f4goh/lora-aprs-esp32/tracker/README.md

 Set new callsign                            : call f4goh-6
 Set frequency                               : freq 433775000
 Set car symbol                              : symbol >
-Set second txing                            : second 20
-Set new comment                             : comment hello Set Battery measurement in comment (0 or 1) : setbat 1 Set altitude feild in pdu (0 or 1)          : setalt 1
+Set second txing into the minute            : second 20 Set new comment                             : comment hello Set Battery measurement in comment (0 or 1) : setbat 1 Set altitude feild in pdu (0 or 1)          : setalt 1